National Gordie Day

-National GORDIEday is held annually as part of National Hazing Prevention Week each September as a way to raise awareness about alcohol overdose and encourage students to intervene when a friend is in distress.
+National Gordie Day is held annually on the Thursday of National Hazing Prevention Week (the last week of September).
+Our goal is to raise awareness about alcohol overdose and encourage students to intervene when a friend is in distress.
 In 2023, National Gordie Day will be on September 28.

-If you plan to participate in National GORDIEday, please register to receive a GORDIEsticker for your laptop and a pair of green GORDIEsunglasses!
-We will send a survey to participating schools after GORDIEday to learn more about your GORDIEday events, and one lucky school who completes the survey will receive a GORDIEstore prize pack!
+If you plan to participate in National Gordie Day, please register with the Gordie Center!
+We will send a survey to participating schools after Gordie Day to learn more about your events, and one lucky school who completes the survey will receive a Gordie Center store prize pack!

 Free resources to download:

 Introducing a brand new program to your community can often be a challenge.
 Students are constantly inundated with advertisements and messages, so it can be hard to stand out among all the competition.
-This teaser campaign is designed to pique interest in learning more about Gordie and the GORDIEday campaign.
-Use these campaign flyers to spark curiousity among your campus community and generate discussion about Gordie.
+This teaser campaign is designed to pique interest in learning more about Gordie and the Gordie Day campaign.
+Use these campaign flyers to spark curiosity among your campus community and generate discussion about Gordie.

 Teaser Flyer Reveal Flyer